 - 1. Run dev_utils/make-data-sdist.sh (details below) to make a gzipped tarred archive of the WebbPSF data - 2.
 If the new data package is required (meaning you can't run WebbPSF without it, or you can run but may get incorrect results), you must bump DATA_VERSION_MIN in init.py to (0, X, Y) - 3.
 Extract the resulting data archive and check that you can run the WebbPSF tests with WEBBPSF_PATH pointing to it - 4.
-Copy the data archive into public web space - 5. cd to /grp/jwst/ote and remove the webbpsf-data symlink - 6.
-Copy the archive into /grp/jwst/ote/ and extract it to /grp/jwst/ote/webbpsf-data - 7.
-Rename the folder to webbpsf-data-0.x.y - 8.
-Create a symbolic link at /grp/jwst/ote/webbpsf-data to point to the new folder - 9.
+Copy the data archive into public web space. - 1.
+This now means on Box.
+Upload to Box in the webbpsf shared data folder.
+Get the Box shared file URL. - 2.
+Update docs/installation.rst to have that new URL and updated filename in the appropriate location. - 5.
+Update the shared copy on STScI Central Store: - 1. cd to /grp/jwst/ote and remove the webbpsf-data symlink - 2.
+Copy the archive into /grp/jwst/ote/ and extract it to /grp/jwst/ote/webbpsf-data - 3.
+Rename the folder to webbpsf-data-0.x.y - 4.
+Create a symbolic link at /grp/jwst/ote/webbpsf-data to point to the new folder - 6.
 Update the URL in installation.rst under Installing the Required Data Files